Stone & Sea:

 © By Sheila

 The past has been kept alive in Estonia.
 In the small Baltic country, traditions are still cherished and nurtured.
-A first look at a place where spiritual trust, art and digitization come together.
+A first look at a place where spiritual trust, art, and digitization have come together.

 The settlement of Estonia began around 9000 BC and many of these first villages have been inhabited until today.
 It is fascinating how the Estonians guard and celebrate traditions from ancient times, traditions that originated well before the Viking Age.
 Nature has been the center of faith here for millennia.
 The trees were considered sacred and the woods as sources of strength.
 Forest spirits were worshiped and their alleged refuge is still treated with great respect by the Estonians these days.
-I find this aspect particularly exciting and visited a “magical” source in a wood near Tallinn (post already in progress).
+I find this aspect particularly exciting and visited a “magical” source in a wood near Tallinn.
+Indeed, families came here not only for fun, but remained impressively quiet and prayed around the little ponds.

-Tallinn itself owns a special magic.
-I was able to experience it in a unique way, in the strange vacuum of the corona lockdown.
-The chimney smoke hangs over the city all day, and many of the beautifully preserved houses are up to 600 years old.
+Tallinn itself radiates a special magic.
+I was able to experience it in a unique way, inmidst the strange vacuum of the Covid lockdown in April.
+The chimney smoke wobbles over the city all day, and many of the beautifully preserved houses are up to 600 years old.
 The modern buildings are carefully adapted to this architectural tradition.
 And what I loved most: Hidden in Tallinn’s tiny streets wait dozens of shop windows full of elves and sparkling crystals.

 There are dark shadows in the Estonian chronicles.
 The independent Estonian people were oppressed for long periods and had to fight for their identity again and again.
 Could it be that people’s friendly distance comes from this trauma?
 I asked a museum guide about it.
 He thought that was true gradually, but for the most part it is simply due to the Nordic nature.
 It fascinated me and stands in stark contrast to the Netherlands, where people immediately speak plain text to strangers.